evilfrog13/AutoBtop/README.md

 btop install script

-trying to make a simple auto install for btop im new to all this and it installed no problem on pop_os and make sure git is installed
+trying to make a simple auto install for btop im new to all this and make sure git is installed

 feedback are really welcome to make it better

+os that worked so far
+pop_os
+kubuntu